SAP/sap-iot-sdk-nodejs/README.md

 ```

 ### 2) Setup authorization for local usage
-Each request to SAP Leonardo IoT services requires an authorization token provided by an UAA instance to ensure authorization and authentication.
-In a productive setup all credentials have to be provided from the runtime environment.
+Each request to SAP Leonardo IoT services requires an access token provided by an UAA instance to ensure authorization and authentication.
+The SDK takes care to enrich all service calls with a valid token itself, but therefore requires tenant specific credentials.
+In a productive setup all credentials are commonly provided from the runtime environment.
 For local usage, we will mock this environment in a file called `default-env.json`.

 First please create a blank file called `default-env.json`.
 Next you have to copy & paste the following template into this file:
 ```